fbsobreira/tron-python-csv-send/README.md

 # tron-python-csv-send
-Python tool automate send TRX/Tokens based on a CSV file list
+Python tool to send TRX/Tokens based on a CSV file list

 ### Config